 6. What does the future look like for Romania Reborn?

 We have clear plans and goals, but as in all God-directed ministry, we’ve learned to hold them loosely.
 We’ve seen many changes in our ministry and Romania itself over the years, but we’ve never seen God failing us or the children we serve.
 Our goal is to continue supporting our Romanian partners as they grow into national leaders in the field of orphan care.
 As God blesses financially, we see ourselves expanding our ministry—both in helping individual children and families, and in our advocacy for adoption culture-wide.
 We also hope to see our training and counseling programs grow, building strong resources for adoptive and foster families.
 We’re actively working to develop an aging-out program for our foster kids, which could be expanded to minister to children in state-run foster care.

 Above all, we hope to see more and more children placed seamlessly into forever families, minimizing their time spent in state care.
 We are excited to see how God continues to use us in the future.

 7. Can I come to Romania on a missions trip with Romania Reborn?

-While our ministry doesn’t lend itself to the traditional short-term mission trip, we’re certainly open to visits or creative partnerships with our supporters.
-Currently, our American staff visits Romania twice a year to reconnect with the ministry, check in on our Romanian staff, and visit the children.
+While in the past our ministry hasn’t lent itself to the traditional short-term mission trip, we’re working to develop options for the summer of 2020 and/or 2021.
+We’re also always open to visits or creative partnerships with our supporters.
+Currently, our American staff visits Romania yearly to reconnect with the ministry, check in on our Romanian staff, and visit the children.
 These visits include photography, videography, writing, and office work.
 There is also the potential to participate in local workshops, training, and encouragement for our families—especially if you have experience as an adoptive parent.
 We are always open to discussing with you directly to see how your skills and heart may be beneficial to our partners in Romania.
-Feel free to email us to talk further, and we appreciate your interest in caring so deeply.
+Feel free to email us to talk further.

 8. Is there any other way to help other than monetarily?